 - promoting diversity in all staff, volunteers, and audiences, including full participation in programs, policy formulation, and decision-making;

-- raising awareness about career opportunities in our industries to groups who are currently underrepresented in the workforce;
+- raising awareness about career opportunities in our industry to groups who are currently underrepresented in the workforce;

-- supporting our members in achieving diversity and inclusion within their organizations.
+- supporting our community in achieving diversity, equity, inclusion, and accessibility within their organizations.